 When making the decision, it’s important to consider your health, the health of your unborn child, and the well-being of your family, including your other children.
 It’s also important to not make the decision before discussing it with your doctors.
 That includes the ob-gyn and the psychiatrist.
 Together, you can weigh the pros and cons of continuing or stopping your medication and make the right decision for you.

 Many women battle depression and need antidepressants to manage their symptoms.
 In the past, it was thought that pregnancy protected against depression.
 But scientists now realize this is not the case.
 More and more women are taking antidepressants while pregnant to keep their symptoms in check.
 One study found that between 1998 and 2005, nearly one out of every 20 women reported using an antidepressant three months before becoming pregnant or during the pregnancy.

 There are questions about the safety of taking antidepressants when you are pregnant.
-But research is showing that many antidepressants, especially the selective serotonin reuptake inhibitors (SSRIs) and older medications, are generally safe.
+But research is showing that most antidepressants, especially the selective serotonin reuptake inhibitors (SSRIs) and older medications, are generally considered safe.
 Birth defects and other problems are possible.
 But the risk is very low.

 Pregnancy and Antidepressants: What the Experts Say

 Both psychiatric experts and ob-gyn experts agree that if you have mild depression and have been symptom-free for at least six months, you may be able to stop using antidepressants under a doctor’s supervision before getting pregnant or while you are pregnant.
 Psychotherapy, along with lifestyle measures, may be all that you need to manage your depression.
 You may be able to get through your pregnancy without antidepressants if you:

 - Talk with a therapist on a regular basis

 - Exercise more